-During fiscal year 2016/2017, the Fee Agency performed various activities acting as the designated Regional Development Impact Fee Joint Powers Agency.
-The Agency's activities are described in detail below.
+During fiscal year 2018/2019, the Fee Agency performed various activities acting as the designated Regional Development Impact Fee Joint Powers Agency, as described in detail below.

 During the year, the Fee Agency continued to work with our member jurisdictions to ensure accurate and consistent application of the fees to new development.
 This process has involved providing periodic training to planning staff; holding meetings with individual member staff, developers, and Board members to discuss development proposals and how the regional fees should best be applied; reviewing fee estimate calculations for errors; and writing correspondence to provide timely updates on any revisions to the fees.
 Staff was able to resolve all issues and no Board appeals were requested by applicants.